-Preparing to tackle your holiday shopping this weekend?
-Here are seven Harlem spots where you're sure to find loads of irresistible gifts—and they're all in the neighborhood.
+Here are 10 Harlem spots where you're sure to find loads of irresistible gifts—and they're all in the neighborhood.

 52 W 116th St between Fifth and Lenox Aves